MicrosoftDocs/mesh-docs/mesh/Setup/Content/setup-m365-mesh.md

     :::image type="content" source="../../media/m365-setup-guide/m365-mesh-policy-enabled-successful.png" alt-text="Policy configuration for Mesh policy is successful created and visible in the Policy Management page":::

-## End user dialogue referenced in policy can be seen below (visible in upcoming release)
+## End user dialogue referenced in policy can be seen below

 Users will see a new license agreement dialogue in the upcoming release for Mesh products and data gathered from spatial audio.
 See the image below for more info: